D2-mods/D2-Weapon/d2-weapon/readme.txt

 1. D2 Weapon - A Souls-inspired Weapon Pack
 2. Standardize prices of items (generally lower)
 3. Add damage to bows (recommended for IWD:EE)
+4. Add NPC merchant to Throne of Bhaal or Heart of Winter?

+NPC merchant:
+- ToB: Gives access to Deidre's items, Joluv's items, and Ribald's special store.
+- HoW: Gives access to Conlan's store, Lehland's store, and Nym's store.

 ==================================================